 S. Korea empowers nurses as doctors' strike continues

-The government said Tuesday it would launch an investigation after a patient died of a cardiac arrest in an ambulance after struggling to find a hospital.
+The government said Tuesday it has launched an investigation after a patient died of a cardiac arrest in an ambulance after struggling to find a hospital.

 Emergency services contacted seven different hospitals but "were told there were no trainee doctors", the daily JoongAng Ilbo reported.